enoorani/enoorani.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Electrical and Computer Engineering at <a href='#'> The University of Maryland, College Park</a>. email: enoorani@umd.edu
+Candidate in Electrical and Computer Engineering at <a href='#'> The University of Maryland, College Park</a>

 profile:
   align: right